 3/25 Update, Postgame Reaction:

 On Thursday night, the Sweet 16 games get underway in the West region and Southeast region.
-In the latter, played in New Orleans, the BYU Cougars play the Florida Gators (7:27 EST, TBS) while the Wisconsin Badgers take on the Butler Bulldogs (9:57, TBS).
+In the West region, played in Anaheim, California, the Connecticut Huskies play the San Diego State Aztecs (7:15 EST, CBS) while the Duke Blue Devils take on the Arizona Wildcats (9:45, CBS).
 The winners meet for the right to go to the Final Four in Houston.

 Below is a preview of the four teams (with the seed noted), outlining how each school advanced through the bracket as well as their strengths and weaknesses.
 There are also anecdotes from my trip to Las Vegas last weekend for the first two rounds of the Tournament.

 How they got here: By benefitting from the surprise return of Kyrie Irving, who had been sitting since Dec.
 4 with a foot injury.
 The star freshman point guard led Duke with 14 points in a 42-point demolishing of Hampton, then scored 11, including Duke’s final field goal, to help the Blue Devils survive a pesky Michigan team 73-71.

 Why you should have seen it coming: Is a Sweet 16 appearance ever surprising for Duke?
 Public opinion seemed to be split over whether the Blue Devils would face an athletic Tennessee team that had knocked off another No. 1 seed, Pitt, earlier in the season, or the Wolverines, whose changing defenses and complex offense can be difficult for even the more talented opponents to solve.
 It was the latter, and while Michigan gave the Dukies all they could handle, Coach K has a veteran team that isn’t easily rattled.
 And if you knew that not only would Irving return, but that he’d somehow look pretty darn good, then you probably picked Duke to reach Houston.